Rudy Giuliani makes bizarre appearance at Gilgo Beach murder suspect’s house

 A spokesperson for Mr Giuliani told The New York Post that he was there to cover the case as part of a new livestream show.

-“Mayor Rudy Giuliani—one of the most effective federal prosecutors in American history — was on scene to cover this heinous crime as part of his hit new livestream show, ‘America’s Mayor Live,’” said Ted Goodman, Giuliani’s political advisor.
+“Mayor Rudy Giuliani – one of the most effective federal prosecutors in American history – was on scene to cover this heinous crime as part of his hit new livestream show, ‘America’s Mayor Live’,” said Ted Goodman, Mr Giuliani’s political adviser.

 “The mayor commends all involved in the case, but knows there is still work to be done in order to deliver justice.”